 Using the Equals() method, we can compare two objects or variables to determine whether they are equal.
 Basically, it is used to compare two different strings or integers.

-In the Apex code below, I explained how to use the equal() method to check whether the values in a set, string, or integer are the same.
-I declare two sets, but don’t enter the Power BI value in the second set, so it will not be the same as the first one.
+In the Apex code below, I explain how to use the equal() method to check whether the values in a set, a string, or an integer are the same.
+I declare two sets, but don’t enter the Power BI value in the second set, so the second set won’t match the first.

 As I execute this Apex code, let’s see the result.